hbctraining/Intro-to-R-flipped/lessons/03_introR-functions-and-arguments.md

 ***
 **Exercise**

-1. Let's use base R function to calculate **mean** average of the `glengths` vector.
+1. Let's use base R function to calculate **mean** value of the `glengths` vector.
 You might need to search online to find what function can perform this task.
 2. Another commonly used base function is `sort()`.
 Use this function to sort the `glengths` vector in **descending** order.

 ***

 ### User-defined Functions

 One of the great strengths of R is the user's ability to add functions.
 Sometimes there is a small task (or series of tasks) you need done and you find yourself having to repeat it multiple times.
-In these types of situations it can be helpful to create your own custom function.
+In these types of situations, it can be helpful to create your own custom function.
 The **structure of a function is given below**:

 ```r
 name_of_function <- function(argument1, argument2) {